 In short, we are nowhere near panic territory.

 Plenty of companies out there don’t have the resources to survive this pandemic.
-They didn’t adapt to the digital world fast enough… or their model has been deemed obsolete by the changing tides of the pandemic.
+They didn’t adapt to the digital world fast enough… or their models have been deemed obsolete by the changing tides of the pandemic.